 This chapter has information to help you make healthy changes for the healthiest pregnancy possible.
-There are many things you can start doing before pregnancy, and during pregnancy, towards helping have a healthy baby.
+There are many things women can start doing before pregnancy, and during pregnancy, to help them have a healthy baby.

-Some people planned their pregnancy and others did not expect to be pregnant.
+Some pregnant women planned their pregnancy, and others did not expect to be pregnant.
 The sooner health changes are made, the better for you and your baby.
 Talk to your health care provider if you are planning a pregnancy.
 If this is not possible, talk to your health care provider as early as possible in your pregnancy.
 The information in this chapter will help you make healthy changes for you and your baby.